berkayalan/wifo/README.md

-# Marmara University Wıfo Project
+# Marmara University Wifo Project

-## IMPACTS OF RESEARCHES MADE BEFORE ONLINE SHOPPING ON ONLINE SHOPPING DECISIONS
+#### IMPACTS OF RESEARCHES MADE BEFORE ONLINE SHOPPING ON ONLINE SHOPPING DECISIONS

 E-Commerce is one of the fastest growing platforms of today and allows internet users to buy and sell information, services or products online.
 According to the literature, internet users request